SuniCoder9567/crypt0nit3_stp1_sun1k3t/Linux Luminarium/Practicing Piping.md

 > FLAG -> pwn.college{cX8C96Hw8I9f08gzKJzHh90la-r.dlTM4QDL3AjN1czW}

 # GREPPING ERRORS
 For this chal, as specified in the challenge itself, we redirect the _stderr_ of _/challenge/run_ to _stdout_ using _2>&1_ and then pipe it to grep along with the argument as _pwn.college_ to get our flag.
+It is to be noted that the _stdout_ and _stderr_ get mixed here.
 ```
 hacker@piping~grepping-errors:~$ /challenge/run 2>&1 | grep pwn.college
 [INFO] WELCOME!
 This challenge makes the following asks of you: